Thrivestack-public/docs/docs/getting-started/onboarding_to_thrivestack.md

 2. Enter your Custom Domain (e.g., `jira.com` or `your-domain.ai`) and proceed to verify its DNS settings.

 3. After verification, the 'Sub Domain' field will be automatically filled (e.g., `ts.your-domain.ai`).
-Select 'Create DNS Records' and wait for the process to complete.
+Select 'Create DNS Records' and Create DNS (CNAME, TXT) records with your domain provider (e.g., GoDaddy).

 4. Save your configurations.
 The subdomain will then be mapped to ThriveStack, finalizing the setup.